Exhibitions and displays policy

 3. Definitions

-Exhibitions - means larger-scale exhibitions usually involving works borrowed from external sources (private collections, museums, artists and private foundations) and from the Gallery's own collections, as well as the two annual competitions (currently the BP Portrait Award and the Taylor Wessing Photographic Portrait Prize).
-Exhibitions often involve an admission charge and all are located on the ground floor either in the Wolfson or Porter Galleries.
+Exhibitions – means larger-scale exhibitions staged at the National Portrait Gallery usually involving works borrowed from external sources (private collections, museums, artists and private foundations) and from the Gallery’s own collections, as well as the two annual competitions.
+Exhibitions typically involve an admission charge and are located on the ground floor Wolfson and Lerner Galleries or on the first floor Galleries.
+Each space houses three exhibitions a year.
+These are currently arranged on a spring (February – May), summer (June – September) and autumn (October – January) basis.
+The Portrait Award features annually in the summer slot and the Photographic Portrait Prize annually in the autumn slot both take place in first floor Gallery.

-The Exhibition Committee - is the senior management forum responsible for advising the Director on the strategic direction and content of the programme of Exhibitions.
-The Committee is made up of the Director, Head of Exhibitions & Collections Management, Exhibition Managers, Chief Curator, period Curators, Communications & Development Director, Head of Learning, Head of Finance & Planning, Head of Trading, Head of Archive & Library, Head of Publishing, Head of Marketing and Interpretation Editor (see Terms of Reference in Appendices).
+The Exhibition Committee – is the senior management forum responsible for advising the Director on the strategic direction and content of the programme of Exhibitions.
+The Committee is made up of the Director, Executive Director of Programmes & Partnerships, Head of Exhibitions, Chief Curator, Heads of Curatorial, Head of International, Chief Financial Officer, Director of Communications & Digital, Director of Participation & Learning, Director of Commercial, Director of Development

-Displays - means smaller scale displays mainly involving works from the Gallery's own collection and occasionally use of external loan material.
-These displays, special interventions and contemporary projects are located at various points within the permanent displays and public areas.
-The Studio Gallery displays are managed by the Learning team and contribute to the Gallery's overall objectives in Learning and Audience Development.
+Temporary Displays – smaller scale presentations mainly involving works from the Gallery’s own Collection and external loan material.
+These displays, special interventions and contemporary projects are located at various points within the permanent collections and public areas.
+Displays co- curated by partners involved in the Gallery’s National Programme can be shown onsite.
+At least one display a year is managed by the Learning team and contributes to the Gallery’s overall objectives in Learning and Audience Development

 4. Legal basis